 Repentance, which is one of the most significant acts of worship and one of the various means of seeking closeness to God, is not limited to specific individuals to the exclusion of all others.
 Islam teaches that in order for one to repent, one need not do so in a special place, confess one's sin to another person, or seek his permission to do so.
 Rather, it is an act of worship between God and His servants.
-God's Beautiful Names mentioned

-In Islam, all a person needs to do to repent is simply give up the sin immediately, feel deep regret for having committed it and sincerely resolve not to commit it again.
-If the sin involves other people's rights, then he must restore these rights to them. in the Qur'an include, among others, At-Tawwaab (the One who forgives those who turn to Him).
-Ar-Raheem (The Most Merciful), Ghaafir-udh-dhanb (The Forgiver of Sins) and Qaabil-ut-tawb (The Acceptor of Repentance).
+God's Beautiful Names mentioned in the Qur'an include, among others, At-Tawwaab (the One who forgives those who turn to Him), Ar-Raheem (The Most Merciful), Ghaafirudh-dhanb (The Forgiver of Sins) and Qaabil-ut-tawb (The Acceptor of Repentance).
 According to the Qur'an one of the attributes of the pious who will be admitted into Paradise is that whenever they commit a sin, they hasten to repent and ask forgiveness from God.
 As the Qur'an (3: 135) says, "...and who, after they commit a shameful act or wrong themselves, remember God and ask pardon for their sins, -- for Who forgives sins except God? -- and do not knowingly persist in their misdeeds."